AccessibilityRG/MA-TravelTimeMatrix-Calculations/workflow.md

 VH:
 - Planning session between [See the Planning document] (Planning.md)
 - Downloaded Digiroad 2015 (K) for 01_Uusimaa_1 , 01_Uusimaa_2 and 20_ita-Uusimaa
-- Extracted Matix grid cells from the whole YKR grid (T11_gre_e_250m that was found under....)
+- Extracted Matix grid cells from the whole YKR grid (T11_gre_e_250m that was found under Aineistot\YKR\ETRS_TM35FIN_koordinaatisto\Ruudut\250m) --> 2014 version???
+Should be the same as always..
-- generated 1km buffer zone around the matrix extent and selected extra grid cells for the analysis [see image] (Figures/MatrixExtentAndExtraCells.png)
+- generated 1km buffer zone around the matrix extent and selected extra grid cells for the analysis: [see image] (Figures/MatrixExtentAndExtraCells.png)
+- Merged the matrix grid cells and the extra cells
+- Generated a list of all gridcells (including the extra zone)